incertae-sedis/cavatica/README.md

 ```
 docker pull griffinac/cavatica
 ```
 To run the docker container, move into the directory where you want to generate output from Cavatica.
-Create two files called `multitool-pubmed.tsv`, `multitool-pmc.tsv`, and `config.txt`.
+Create three files called `multitool-pubmed.tsv`, `multitool-pmc.tsv`, and `config.txt`.
 In Ubuntu you can do this with the following command:
 ```
 touch multitool-pubmed.tsv multitool-pmc.tsv config.txt
 ```